 Read here "Behind the scenes: Making maps for the first Arctic Permafrost Atlas".
 A background story how the maps of the Arctic Permafrost Atlas are produced.

-In the summer and fall of 2021, all draft maps and graphics for the introductory chapter of the atlas, and the chapter on permafrost in other areas were drafted.
-Simultaneously, scientific writers have been taking on meetings with permafrost researchers, reviewing literature, and drafting text to go with each section of the publication.
+In the summer and fall of 2021, all maps and graphics for the introductory chapter of the atlas, and the chapter on permafrost in other areas in the world were drafted.
+Simultaneously, scientific writers met with permafrost researchers, reviewing literature, and drafting text to go with each section of the publication.

-To ensure the highest quality of the design, GRID-Arendal set up an Advisory Board for Cartography Design.
-The board includes of five skilled cartographers and graphic designers with expertise in the world of map making, publishing, and communicating science and stories to broad audiences.
+To ensure the highest quality of the design, GRID-Arendal set up an Advisory Board for Cartography and Design.
+This highly esteemed board includes five cartographers and graphic designers with expertise in the world of map making, publishing, and communicating science and stories to broad audiences.

 Read here "Behind the scenes of the Arctic Permafrost Atlas: Progress update & the Advisory Board for Cartography and Design".
 A background story about the talented designers advising on the Arctic Permafrost Atlas.